Skip to content

 A clearly aged photo shows an old wooden nature centre in a much sparser Humber Arboretum

-The idea for the Humber Arboretum began in 1972, when horticultural students from Humber College saw undeveloped land beside the campus as an opportunity to practice their skills.
-It officially opened in September 1977 as a joint venture between Humber College, Toronto and Region Conservation, the City of Metropolitan Toronto, and the City of Etobicoke.
+The idea for the Humber Arboretum began in 1972, when horticultural students from Humber Polytechnic saw undeveloped land beside the campus as an opportunity to practice their skills.
+It officially opened in September 1977 as a joint venture between what was then Humber College, Toronto and Region Conservation, the City of Metropolitan Toronto, and the City of Etobicoke.

 Values